 B. Exam Schedule

 Each major area has established an examination schedule.
 Exams are usually given just once a year.
-Written examinations are scheduled by the Doctoral Program Office after consulting with faculty and those students planning to take the exams.
+Written examinations are scheduled by the Academic Departments after consulting with faculty and those students planning to take the exams.

 C. Exam Preparation and Evaluation